ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

     - todo
 ---

 # thingstodo

 ## things to do

 - studing for the 5 final exams :0
 - done:
-  - AI theroy
+  - AI Exam: well done fucking dragon
 - to do:
- - Pracitce AI pasat papers
- - network2 (start theory)
+ - network2 (clutch it plis)
   - get good at subnetting and supernetting ex